|After the windstorm. Clockwise from top left: Tarptent StratoSpire 1, StratoSpire 2 and Notch|

 |First pitch.
 Groundsheet helps to keep condensation down.|

-The mix of solid and mesh on the inner is right.
+The mix of solid and mesh on the inner is right for cooler conditions.
 The solid ceiling stops condensation falling from the fly.
 All tents can have condensation problems and a solid inner ceiling will prevent drops and misting from the fly reaching you.
 Good ventilation helps but it is not always successful in managing condensation, especially in still conditions.

 One quibble I have is the lightweight floors, not that I've had any problems with them on what have been fairly dry thick grassy sites, but on wet sites there may be seepage.
 I turned the burden of an accompanying Tyvek groundsheet into an advantage by extending it in to the vestibules and modifying it for tarp shade.
 On the plus side it should be noted that the floor has no major cross seam.
 This is the first tent I have seen to have gone to the trouble of using a one-piece floor.